xepan/doc/General-Company-Settings.md

 	Its specifies you secret password ;-) .

 ##Email Reply To Setting:
-While the "From:" in the email header field basically serves to inform the recipient where the email is coming from, the "Email Reply-To:" field defines the email address that is automatically inserted into the "To:" email field when a affiliate replies to your email message.
+While the "From:" in the email header field basically serves to inform the recipient where the email is coming from, the "Email Reply-To:" field defines the email address that is automatically inserted into the "To:" email field when an affiliate replies to your email message.
 Today, almost in all organization, for emails, the "From:" and "Reply-To:" fields are the different, so you can specify the latter here, if exist.

 	Email Reply To:
 	It specify the mail address, you want any queries or responses to arrive at, in return, from affiliates, if it is maintained.